Back to Parmenides: Timelessness, quantum mechanics, and configuration space

-\paragraph*{A more mathematical posing of the question.} Let's call configuration space $\mathcal{M}$, which we endow with a reasonable topology (see the relevant subsection in \ref{sec:zeno}).
+Let's call configuration space $\mathcal{M}$, which we endow with a reasonable topology.
 Given an appropriate action functional over $\mathcal{M}$, one obtains continuous curves that extremize this functional.
 It makes sense to have configuration `bite on donut' connected by one such continuous curve to configuration `me, reminiscing about donut, six hours later'.
 But what is the meaning of these curves?
 In which sense can we think of ourselves as traversing them?

-We now turn to the meaning of timeless configuration space, and how to construct a theory of quantum gravity there.
+We now turn to the meaning of timeless configuration space, how to construct a theory of quantum mechanics there, and how a notion of traversing such a curve arises.